Illuminating the Three Dogmas of Reinforcement Learning under Evolutionary Light: Evolution Does Not Explain Agency

+The relational character of the constraint is also what lets the account generalize beyond chemistry.
+What carries over is not autocatalysis or molecular self-assembly as such, which have no literal counterpart in a nervous system, but the thermodynamic setup itself: two self-undermining dissipative processes pitted into mutual constraint.
+Stated that abstractly, the schema invites candidate realizations in the neural and physiological realm; one natural place to look is the coupling between metabolic activity and neural signalling, each shaping the conditions of the other \citep{Jacob2023-sq}.
+Read this way, the autogenic logic is a substrate-independent recipe for spawning an evolutionary process, of which the Darwinian neurodynamics that Sz\'athm\'ary and colleagues locate in neural rather than genetic substrates \citep{Szilagyi2016-qa} (Section~\ref{neuro-darwinism}) would be one instance; notably, one in which a pattern is \emph{self-produced} rather than merely copied.

+We do not claim to have delivered that account.
+We have not shown how an autogenic process actually spawns a Darwinian dynamic in the brain; what we have offered is a template for how one might do so: the mutual-constraint schema above, which awaits its biological candidates.
+Nor is a minimal, thermodynamic notion of agency (a self-sustaining, replicative process that facilitates evolutionary dynamics) by itself sufficient to conjure a satisfying theory of agency in humans: it does not address the complications of the multicellular transition, let alone of animals with a central nervous system.
+It is, however, a \textit{necessary} prerequisite for any such theory.

-Is a naturalistic, thermodynamic theory of agency---as defined by a self-sustaining and replicative process that facilitates evolutionary dynamics---then sufficient to conjure a satisfying theory of agency in humans?
-No. We do not think that such a minimal definition of agency is sufficient to address the various complications that arise during the multicellular transition, let alone complex animals with a central nervous system.
-However, we do think that this is a \textit{necessary} prerequisite step for developing such a theory.
-As for a mathematical formalism of the agent in an RL systems, we argue that insofar as the origin of the reward function relies on evolutionary or homeostatic explanations, a formal account of the agent too, must find its grounding in a necessarily embodied agent with its proverbial skin in the ultimate game: beating the second law of thermodynamics.
+This is the sense in which thermodynamics, and not evolution, finally bottoms out the chain of deferral: each prior link defers its norms to the next, but a self-producing, self-maintaining unit answers to nothing further than the second law, and does so on its own behalf.
+The picture is less that of a structure than of a \emph{ratchet}: one that, unlike Feynman's \citep{Feynman1963-le, Jarzynski1999-rp}, builds and rebuilds its own pawl, holding fast the organization it has won against the slide back to equilibrium.
+As for a mathematical formalism of the agent in an RL system, the implication is direct: insofar as the origin of the reward function rests on evolutionary or homeostatic explanations, a formal account of the agent must likewise be grounded in a necessarily embodied agent, one with its proverbial skin in the ultimate game of beating the second law of thermodynamics.

-We acknowledge that various other theories of learning, perhaps most notably the free energy principle \citep{Friston2010-us}, have incorporated this thermodynamic paradigm into their theories of ``active inference''.
-However, we hope that the emphasis on the potential role of evolutionary dynamics in the brain directs more focus to the relevance of the thermodynamically constrained processes that spawn such evolutionary dynamics in the first place, whether in a ``warm little pond'' \citep{Darwin1871} or a warm little brain.
+What this perspective brings into focus is the thermodynamically constrained processes that spawn evolutionary dynamics in the first place---whether in a ``warm little pond'' \citep{Darwin1871} or a warm little brain.